oscarmlage/oscarmlagecom/src/content/sections/about.md

 title: "About"
 date: 2021-10-22T10:44:54Z
 draft: false
+layout: about
 ---

+# ¡Hola!, I'm Óscar

-Hola!, I'm **Óscar**, a software developer living in Lugo, a small city in the Northwest of Spain.
+A software developer living in Lugo, a small and beautiful city in the *Northwest* of Spain.

 I've been working in different areas: sysadmin, web development, front-end and back-end...
 At the moment I'm writing a lot of back-end Python.